gpavanb1/LLaMArch/docs/index.md

 - **Support**: Provides simple interfaces for various LLM vendors and vector databases, allowing for seamless integration.
 - **Extensibility**: Allows for easy addition of new components and patterns, enabling the creation of complex architectures.

-## GitHub Repository

-The link to the repository can be found [here](http://github.com/gpavanb1/LLaMArch)

 ## Whom to contact?

 Please direct your queries to [gpavanb1](http://github.com/gpavanb1)